List of members of the 6th KwaZulu-Natal Legislature: Members

 This table depicts the list of members of the 6th KwaZulu-Natal Legislature, as elected in the election of 8 May 2019 and sworn in on 22 May 2019 and taking into account changes in membership since the election.
 It consists of the members' names, parliamentary group and position.

 There was high turnover in the ANC caucus.
 Early in the legislative term in 2019, three MPLs – Mxolisi Kaunda, Mthandeni Dlungwana, and Weziwe Thusi – resigned from the legislature; they were replaced by the next three ANC members on the party list: Nozipho Mavuso, Themba Mtshali, and Lusiwe Ngubane.
 In 2020, Ricardo Mthembu and Mluleki Ndobe died and were replaced by Zandile Gumede and Hlobisile Dlamini respectively.
 In early 2021, Bridget Ntshangase and Bheki Ntuli died; they were replaced by Mpumelelo Zulu and Phumlile Zulu in late February.
 Finally, Ravi Pillay resigned in August 2022 and was replaced by Ntuthuko Mahlaba later the same month.

-On the opposition benches, former members include Christopher Pappas (resigned in 2021), Mbali Ntuli (resigned in 2022), Zwakele Mncwango (resigned in 2022), and Rishigen Viranna (resigned in 2022).
+On the opposition benches, former members include Chris Pappas (resigned in 2021), Mbali Ntuli (resigned in 2022), Zwakele Mncwango (resigned in 2022), Rishigen Viranna (resigned in 2022), and Hlanganani Gumbi (resigned in 2023).